HackerCupAI/starter-kits/autogen/README.md

 ### Responsible AI
-This code is built on top of the [AutoGen](https://github.com/microsoft/autogen) library and adopts the same Responsible AI practices as AutoGen.
+This code is built on top of the [AutoGen](https://github.com/microsoft/autogen) library and inherits the same capabilities and limitations as AutoGen.
 For more information, please check out AutoGen's [TRANSPARENCY_FAQS](https://github.com/microsoft/autogen/blob/main/TRANSPARENCY_FAQS.md)